yalmip/yalmip.github.io/yalmip/tutorials/quadraticprogramming.md

 Constraints = [-bound <= residuals <= bound];
 ````

-Call YALMIP to minimize the sum of the bounds subject to the constraints in '''Constraints '''.
-YALMIP will automatically detect that this is a linear program, and call any [[Solvers | LP solver]] available on your path.
+Call YALMIP to minimize the sum of the bounds subject to the constraints in **Constraints**.
+YALMIP will automatically detect that this is a linear program, and call any [LP solver](/yalmip/solvers) available on your path.

 ````matlab
 optimize(Constraints,sum(bound));
 ````

-The optimal value is, as always, extracted using the overloaded [[Commands.value | value]] command.
+The optimal value is, as always, extracted using the overloaded [value](/yalmip/commands/value) command.

 ````matlab
 x_L1 = value(xhat);